pircklr1/booking-web-app/README.md

-# Roba43 Room Booking System
+# Roba43 Room Booking Application
-Academy Accelerated Learning
+This is a room booking application that was originally created as a final group project for Academy's Accelerated Learning-programming course.
+The application was created for an actual client and for actual use despite it being a school project.
 ## Getting Started
 ..
 ### Prerequisites